 "With the current levels of attrition in the field of special education, it is important to prepare teachers so that they will not just survive, but thrive during their initial years in the field."

-Special Education; Institute for Teacher Education - Elementary
+Special Education; School of Teacher Education - Elementary

 - BEd, Exceptional Students & Elementary Education

 Describe your role as the ESEE program coordinator.

 I am program coordinator for the Bachelor’s of Education, ESEE (Exceptional Students Elementary Education) Program at UH Mānoa.
 The ESEE program is a fully integrated, dual prep program.
 The graduates are co-taught in all their classes, which contain both elementary and special education content, merged into each class.
 Itʻs a fantastic program!
 I work with the instructors regarding course content, facilitate meetings, coordinate and conduct trainings, and provide them with program information for continuity across cohorts.
 I work with partnership schools to provide information about the program and secure mentors for field settings.
 I also work with principals as they strive to hire the best quality graduates for their schools.
 I work with my partnering cohort coordinator to support Cohort Kauluokalā as they progress through the ESEE program.
 I supervise teacher candidates in field settings, mentoring and guiding them through the process of going from student to teacher.
 I also teach co-courses within the ESEE program, specifically Introduction to Inclusive Teaching.